 ‘All the world’s a stage, and all the men and women merely players.’
 William Shakespeare, As You Like It

 It was only as an adult when faced with Shakespeare at drama school that my perception altered.
-I very quickly realised that the plays written by Shakespeare were not created for the purpose of publication; that these masterpieces were not reserved for intellectuals to scrutinise and analyse.
-Far from it – they were created to entertain the masses and to be performed.
+I very quickly realised that the plays written by Shakespeare were not created for the purpose of publication.
+That these masterpieces were not reserved for intellectuals to scrutinise and analyse.
+Far from it.
 After all, without our modern day technology and the likes of soap operas, theatre was not only entertainment, but also a powerful means of social commentary and indeed, provocation.

 Performing Shakespeare brought the language to life for me and allowed me to enter into this magic kingdom of words.
 The rehearsal process provided the time to experiment and play with the language in order to connect with the words and discover the intentions behind them.
 The choice of words for each character gave them a richness, a fullness, a social context, far beyond anything that I had ever imagined possible.
 But in order to realise this, I had to immerse myself into the language.
 To let it become part of me, and me part of it.

 ‘A different language is a different vision of life.’
 Federico Fellini